Chapter 17:

 “Huh?
 Right, let's go!'

-They jumped through that same rice paper door, the boys not bothering with putting on sandals (Inês had taken to keeping her Doc Martens on that side of the house since her investigation with Jin).
+They jumped through that same rice paper door, the boys not bothering with putting on sandals.
+Inês, for her part, had taken to keeping her Doc Martens on that side of the house since her clandestine investigation with Jin.

-Hovering through the woods, its pompon tail quivering, leaving only the red glimpse of his wings behind, Debuu-ni was perplexingly panicked.
-Inês had never seen it act so human.
-Maybe the reboot had changed it more deeply than she'd realized.
+Hovering through the woods, its pompon tail quivering, Debuu-ni was perplexingly panicked, leaving only the red glimpse of his diaphanous wings behind as it dashed through the sylvan block.
+Inês had never seen the bug act so human.
+Maybe the reboot had changed it more deeply than she had realized.

-Passing the red torī gate, a burly, humanoid figure was carrying Lu over their shoulder as she squirmed to free herself.
+Passing through the red torii gate, a burly, humanoid figure was carrying Lu over their shoulder as she squirmed to free herself.
 Without a second thought, Inês got to climbing the steps two by two.

 “Jin!
-It's up to you!” said Debuu-ni as he soared above them.
+It's up to you!” said Debuu-ni as it soared above the endless steps.

-Focused, Jin took out his komabue and filled the air with a mournful, familiar tune; there was a lull in the figure's movements, like it was suddenly advancing in swamp water.
-Lu kneed it in the stomach and fell to the ground, rolling on the snow just as Inês got to the gate.
-As she passed the idle creature, she saw it was tall and furry, with a bright blue face, cracked skin like ice, and eyes that flickered the way of two Roman candles.
+Resolute, Jin took out his komabue and filled the air with a mournful, familiar tune.
+The current seemed to thicken around the figure, and there was a lull in their movements, like they were suddenly advancing in swamp water.
+Seezing her chance, Lu kneed them in the stomach and fell to the ground, rolling on the snow just as Inês got to the gate, hyperventilating.
+As she passed the idle creature, she saw it was tall and furry, with a bright blue face, their skin cracked like ice and their eyes flickering the way of two Roman candles.
 Inês ran to Lu and put a hand on her shoulder.
-They retreated to the shrine deck as the creature progressed slowly.
-In the same time, with a burst of light, Debuu-ni slammed into the creature with a zap.
-For a second, everything went still; then, there was a blinding white flash and the creature exploded like an inopportune firework.
+Together, the pair retreated to the shrine deck as the creature progressed at a slug's pace.
+In the same time and with a burst of light, Debuu-ni slammed into the demon's back with a zap.
+For a second, everything went still; then, there was a blinding white flash, light piercing through the cracked blue skin in flickers, and the creature exploded like an inopportune firework.

 Inês sighed and let her shoulders fall.
-The air regained its natural order as Jin's piece ceased.
+The air regained its natural order as Jin's piece came to an end.
 The bug fluttered to the girls, followed by the two boys who had just climbed the stairs.

 “Lu, what happened?” asked Inês.